Self-competition

 In business, self-competition is competition by a company with itself for customers.
-This can include one product or retail location competing with another.
+This can include one product competing with another substitutable product sold by the same company, or two or more retail locations for the same company competing with each other.

 Types

 Product self-competition

 Any company which provides multiple products may suffer from product self-competition.
 Similar products are more likely to have this issue.
 For example, a bakery which offers raspberry muffins and then adds blackberry muffins will likely see a decline in sales of the original product, although the total sales of both products will likely be higher than the original single product.
 If total sales do not increase, then this will have a negative impact on the business.
 However, even if total sales do increase slightly, this may still lower profits, as producing two products increases costs over a single product.
 Therefore, only a large increase in total sales would justify the addition of the new product.

 In order to limit self-competition, new products should ideally be significantly different from existing products.
 In the bakery example, bran muffins would create less competition with raspberry muffins.
 Adding whole loaves of bread to the product mix would create even less competition.